mattpretel/Credit_Risk_Machine_Learning/README.md

-# Using Classification and Machine Learning to Determine Credit Risk
+# Using Classification / Machine Learning to Determine Credit Risk

 In this project I will build and analyze different machine-learning models to predict credit risk.